 Use the rolling drawers as an end table to hold a clock, iPod, or lamp.
 This style floor lamp works well in a dorm.
 Each light can be directed where needed – on the ceiling for ambient lighting, on the bed for task lighting – double duty.

-Linkup your dorm room or rental decorating ideas here.
+Linkup your dorm decorating ideas here.